yhbcode000/ChatPiano/README.md

-# 🎹 Chat Piano V1
+# 🎹 Chat Piano

-> Due to some requirement change, we move to next version of Chat Piano project, check our latest ChatPianoV2 here: https://github.com/yhbcode000/ChatPianoV2.

 Chat Piano leverages advanced AI models to interpret voice commands and convert them into MIDI files, facilitating a seamless interaction between users and digital music creation.
 This project integrates various microservices to manage data, improve functionality, and streamline the user experience.

 ## 🌟 Features

 - **🎶 Voice to MIDI Conversion:** Converts voice commands directly into MIDI files using state-of-the-art AI models.
+- **⚙️ Tools Support and Configuration:** A modular system that integrates various tools to enhance functionality.
-- **🏗️ Modular Architecture:** Utilizes a series of microservices for scalable and maintainable codebase.
+- ~~**🏗️ Modular Architecture:** Utilizes a series of microservices for scalable and maintainable codebase.~~
 - **🛠️ Customizable Workflows:** Users can define and customize their music creation workflows.
 - **🔄 Continuous Integration:** Automated testing and deployment pipelines to ensure reliability and performance.
 - **🎹 Embodied Intelligence:** Integrates sensory inputs (microphones or keyboard devices) with AI planning logic (LLM and music models) to control actuators (physical or electronic pianos).
 This end-to-end process encapsulates the perception-planning-control loop of embodied AI, enabling a dynamic and responsive music creation experience.